-- 14. Select the matrix file that was made with the GS STR POP6 (1mL) G5v2.md5 module. - 15.
-After loading the sample tray and closing the doors, select Run to start the capillary electrophoresis system. - 16.
-Monitor electrophoresis by observing the raw data and status windows.
+- 1. After loading the sample tray and closing the doors, select "Run" to start the capillary electrophoresis system. - 2.
+Monitor the electrophoresis by observing the raw data and status windows.
 Each sample will take approximately 60 minutes for syringe pumping, sample injection and electrophoresis.